 Recovery is a long and soulful process.
 Finding a counselor with whom to collaborate on your personalized journey to a more whole and independent life is like a hero who needs a good sidekick.
 If you choose to work with me on your recovery and healing journey I will be a faithful sidekick and you will be the hero of your story.
 I will encourage you, give you feedback, share hard truths with you, maybe even confront you, give you sage counsel, and essentially be part of your tribe.
 But like every hero's journey, at the end you will have to face your fears without me.
 But you will have changed, grown, become larger than your anxieties, rewritten your story by replacing words of doubt, pain and languish with words that more accurately and compassionately represent you and the growth you have worked so hard for.
 I am a psychotherapist here in the mountains of North Carolina.
 Since I graduated from Montreat College I have achieved full licensure (LCMHC) and I have almost completed my Licensed Substance Abuse Counselor (LSAC-A).
 For the past 3 years I have worked in a recovery based, person-centered therapeutic community with incredible individuals who suffer from major mental health challenges and in some cases addictions as well.
 Empathy, warmth, humor and confrontation are my strong suits in the therapeutic relationship.
 My specialty is in treating disorders of overcontrol.
 As in, so much self-control it gets in the way of expressing yourself, or gets in the way of living a meaningful life.
 Maladaptive perfectionism falls into this category, along with all-or-nothing thinking, resistance to feedback, loneliness, anxiety, treatment resistant depression and OCD.
 My preferred modality is Radically Open Dialectical Behavior Therapy, I also use Narrative Therapy, Eco Therapy, Existential Therapy and I do Brainspotting, Natural Flow EMDR, and mindfulness.
 I would be honored to get to know you.
 May your recovery be profound, may your recovery lead to wholeness, may your recovery sustain.
 Respectfully, Thomas Wilder MA, NCC, LCMHC, LSAC-A

-I am licensed in North Carolina with 18 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, parenting issues, & motivation, self esteem, and confidence.
-I believe in treating everyone with respect, sensitivity, and compassion.
-I will tailor our dialog and treatment plan to meet your unique and specific needs.
+I am a licensed clinical therapist located in North Carolina but licensed in both North Carolina and Oregon, with 6 years of experience providing therapy, and 9 years experience in the human services field.
+I have experience in helping clients with stress and anxiety, depression, motivation, self esteem and confidence, impulse control, & family conflicts/communication skills.
+I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

-I am licensed in North Carolina with 23 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, trauma and abuse, & coping with grief and loss.
+I have been a licensed therapist in North Carolina since 2021.
+I have experience in helping clients with stress and anxiety, coping with grief and loss, motivation, self esteem, confidence, & depression.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

 How can a counselor support you?